Your browser doesn't support javascript.

 ABSTRACT

-OBJECTIVES: To assess and compare molecular tissue changes at the entheses in patients with psoriasis (PsO), psoriatic arthritis (PsA), and healthy controls (HC) in vivo using multispectral optoacoustic tomography (MSOT) and to describe their relationship with clinical and ultrasound findings of enthesitis.
-METHODS: A cross-sectional study (MAPSA) in bDMARD-naïve PsA and PsO patients and HC was performed.
-Participants underwent clinical, ultrasonographic and MSOT examination of six entheses (lateral humeral epicondyle, distal patellar tendon attachment, Achilles tendon attachment).
-MSOT-measured haemoglobin (Hb), oxygen saturation (SO2), collagen, and lipid levels were quantified and mean differences between groups were calculated using linear mixed-effects models.
+OBJECTIVE: We assessed and compared molecular tissue changes at the entheses in patients with psoriasis (PsO) and psoriatic arthritis (PsA) and in healthy controls (HCs) in vivo using multispectral optoacoustic tomography (MSOT) and described their relationship with clinical and ultrasound findings of enthesitis.
+METHODS: A cross-sectional study (MSOT and Arthrosonography in PsA) in biologic disease-modifying antirheumatic drug-naïve patients with PsA and PsO and HCs was performed.
+Participants underwent clinical, ultrasonographic, and MSOT examination of six entheses (lateral humeral epicondyle, distal patellar tendon attachment, and Achilles tendon attachment).
+MSOT-measured hemoglobin (Hb), oxygen saturation (SO2), collagen, and lipid levels were quantified, and mean differences between groups were calculated using linear mixed effects models.
 MSOT-measured analytes were compared between entheses with and without clinical and ultrasound anomalies.
-RESULTS: Ninety participants were included (30 PsO, 30 PsA, 30 HC), 540 entheses were clinically assessed, and 540 ultrasound and 830 MSOT scans were obtained.
-Both PsA and PsO patients showed increased oxygenated Hb (PsA: p=0.003; PsO: p=0.054) and SO2 (PsA: p<0.001; Pso: p=0.001) levels and decreased collagen signals (PsA: p<0.001; PsO: <0.001) compared to HC, with more pronounced changes in PsA.
-Significantly lower collagen levels (p=0.01) and increased lipids (p=0.03) were recorded in tender entheses compared to non-tender ones.
-Erosions and enthesophytes on ultrasound were associated with significant differences in SO2 (p=0.014) and lipid signals (p=0.020), respectively.
-CONCLUSIONS: PsA and PsO patients exhibit an analogous metabolic pattern at the entheses that is exacerbated in the presence of inflammation.
-These findings support the notion of a psoriatic disease spectrum characterized by common immuno-metabolic tissue changes.
+RESULTS: Ninety participants were included (30 PsO, 30 PsA, and 30 HCs), 540 entheses were clinically assessed, and 540 ultrasound and 830 MSOT scans were obtained.
+Patients with PsA and PsO showed increased oxygenated Hb (PsA: P = 0.003; PsO: P = 0.054) and SO2 (PsA: P < 0.001; PsO: P = 0.001) levels and decreased collagen signals (PsA: P < 0.001; PsO: P < 0.001) compared with HCs, with more pronounced changes in PsA.
+Significantly lower collagen levels (P = 0.01) and increased lipids (P = 0.03) were recorded in tender entheses compared with nontender ones.
+Erosions and enthesophytes on ultrasound were associated with significant differences in SO2 (P = 0.014) and lipid signals (P = 0.020), respectively.
+CONCLUSION: Patients with PsA and PsO exhibit an analogous metabolic pattern at the entheses that is exacerbated in the presence of inflammation.
+These findings support the notion of a psoriatic disease spectrum characterized by common immunometabolic tissue changes.

 Article in English | MEDLINE | ID: mdl-38671240